minibolt-guide/minibolt/guide/bonus/bitcoin/white-paper.md

 ## Introduction

-The Bitcoin white paper PDF was encoded in the blockhain in April 2013, in transaction `54e48e5f5c656b26c3bca14a8c95aa583d07ebe84dde3b7dd4a78f4e4186e713` of block `230,009`.
+The Bitcoin white paper PDF was encoded in the blockchain in April 2013, in transaction `54e48e5f5c656b26c3bca14a8c95aa583d07ebe84dde3b7dd4a78f4e4186e713` of block `230,009`.

-The transaction contains 947 outputs and the sender spent almost 60 millions sats as miner fee!
+The transaction contains 947 outputs and the sender spent almost 60 million sats as miner fee!
 Some explanations on how the paper is encoded in the transaction is given in a [Bitcoin StackExchange post](https://bitcoin.stackexchange.com/questions/35959/how-is-the-whitepaper-decoded-from-the-blockchain-tx-with-1000x-m-of-n-multisi/35970#35970){:target="_blank"} from 2015.

 This guide explains how to reconstruct the Bitcoin white paper PDF using your own verified blockchain data.
 No matter how censored the white paper could become (see [this article about white paper copyright claims](https://bitcoinmagazine.com/business/copa-suing-craig-wright-over-bitcoin-white-paper-claims){:target="_blank"}), you will know how to recreate and share the foundational document of Bitcoin.